 Note If your game is crashing or not responding during start-up, skip this solution.

-In the game itself, press the X at the top right-hand corner of the window to close it, and then restart the game.
+In the game itself, press the X at the top-right corner of the window to close it, and then restart the game.

 Restarting your Windows 10 device resets anything running in the memory that can cause the game to freeze or stop responding.
 To restart your Windows 10 device, complete the following steps.